tomasbjerre/java-convention-gradle-plugin/README.md

 - Plugins, which ones and configuration
 - JVM Args

-It can be tweaked in `gradle.properties` with some properties:
+It can be tweaked in `gradle.properties` with some properties, the plugin reads them like this:

 <!-- start default config -->
 ```groovy